ishita4416/ishita4416.github.io/_posts/2022-04-24-Learning-Markdown.md

 [^1]: Reference used
 [^2]: Every new line should be prefixed with 2 spaces
   this allows for a footnote to have multiple lines
-[^note]: Named footnotes begin with numbers too instead of text but allow easier identification and linking
+[^note]: Named footnotes begin with numbers too instead of text but allow easier identification and linking, these type of footnotes don't work with github pages I suppose

 ## Tables